thesanjay008/TopCompayNStartupWebsites/README.md

 <div id="top"></div>

 <div align="center"> <h1>Top Company & Startup Websites in India 2026</h1>
-<p>This Repository contains the list of companies & Startup which you can join for your career in 2026!</p>
+<p>This Repository contains the list of companies & startups that you can join for your career in 2026.</p>
 <p><br></p>